-His dominance transcended golf, and he ascended to great heights as the most popular athlete in the world.
+His dominance transcended golf, and he ascended to great heights as the most famous athlete in the world.
 He racked up massive endorsement deals, and his handsome visage was used to sell everything from putters to shoes to Buicks.

-But perhaps the greatest threats to Tiger’s success were his own personal failings.
+But perhaps the greatest threats to Tiger’s success were his failings.
 He was young and entitled and foolish, and he betrayed his beautiful wife and the mother of his children with a series of dalliances with other women.
 His failure became tabloid fodder, and he became the punchline of many jokes.

-It takes moxie to write a new chapter of your own life’s story, and Tiger Woods has it.
+It takes moxie to write a new chapter of your life’s story, and Tiger Woods has it.
 Here’s how:

 Moxie shines through in every season of life.